teletrace/teletrace/website/docs/Getting-Started/Deployment/Docker Compose Deploment.md

       exporters: [elasticsearch]
 ```

-- In the terminal, navigate to the directory containing the Docker Compose configuration and run the command docker-compose up.
+- In the terminal, navigate to the directory containing the Docker Compose configuration and run the command `docker-compose up -d`.
 This will start the Lupa service, as well as an Elasticsearch instance.
 - Lupa will be running on port 8080 and can be accessed via http://localhost:8080/v1/ping.
 You can also access Elasticsearch on port 9200 via http://localhost:9200/.

 ## Configuration